IoTKETI/Unity_Interworking/README.md

 2. In the Windows search bar, type and run [Visual Studio Installer].
 3. Click on [Modify (M)] on the right side of the installed Visual Studio.
 4. In the [Game] category, select [Game Development with Unity], then apply changes by clicking [Modify (M)] on the bottom right.
-5. Download and extract the zip file from the Releases at https://github.com/IoTKETI/Unity_Interworking/releases.
+5. Download and extract the zip file at https://github.com/IoTKETI/Unity_Interworking
 6. Run [UnityHub].
 7. Click on [Install Unity Editor].
 8. Wait for the installation to complete.